ggand0/ggando-website/content/blog/map.md

 <img src="/img/pr3.png" alt="img0" width="500" style="display: block; margin: auto;"/>

 It is **normal** for the recall of PR curve to not reach 1.0 in the context of retrieval or detection.
 For classification tasks, the recall of PR curve always reachs 1.0  because the model’s purpose is to classify all given test samples.
 Most resources don't even mention this, but I found [a great Slideshare presentation](https://www.slideshare.net/slideshow/performance-evaluation-of-ir-models/229729988#10) that clearly explains this in IR context (refer to page 10 and 13).
 I also found [this medium post](https://ridgerunai.medium.com/machine-learning-mean-average-precision-map-and-other-object-detection-metrics-45267507a904) explaining PR curve in OD context with a practical example where the curve doesn't reach recall=1.0.

+Also, notice that we only iterate over the retrieved ranked list to plot the PR curve just like the calculation of AP, rather than going through all the relevant items in the dataset.

 ### Sensitivity to precision
 So far, I've used simple examples where the number of total relevant items is a single digit.
 Let’s scale things up with a case where the sequence length is 1,000 and the number of relevant items is 500 to understand this curve more.
 We assume that all 500 relevant items were retrieved within this sequence.